 These personal finance bloggers all answered one pertinent question: What is the biggest money obstacle you have overcome?
 From student and consumer debt to living beyond their means and changing their mindset about money, these guys have covered it all.

-Step #3 Declutter Your Brain
+Step #3 Declutter Your Mind

-Now that we’ve dealt with the physical and financial clutter, it’s time to declutter your brain.
+Now that we’ve dealt with the physical and financial clutter, it’s time to declutter your mind.
 It’s true, our brains are wondrous and remarkable things, but using them to store absolutely every idea we’ve ever had (or will have) doesn’t make sense.

 For starters, it’s really just another form of hoarding.
 But perhaps more importantly, if we don’t put our ideas down on paper we risk losing them to the ethers.
 There’s something powerful about taking a thought and turning it into something tangible.
 Even if that something tangible amounts to nothing more than some scribbles in a journal.